cybort18/SIAGA/README.md

-# PH-AIC: The AI Engine
+# SIAGA: The AI Engine

 **Project for the AI Innovation Challenge - COMPFEST 17** **Theme: Smart City and Urban Living**